oevkaya/datafest_UoE_25/content/signup.md

 <a href="https://forms.office.com/pages/responsepage.aspx?id=sAafLmkWiUWHiRCgaTTcYcc4uH2cC1JGhEETbUpyEVVUNzVaQkRaR0dZSkVaOE5LQ0NVMFJaMUhJQi4u"><i class="fas fa-user-plus fa-2x" style="color:#E91E63"></i></a>

-If you do not have a team in mind but you're looking for teammates, click [here](https://forms.office.com/pages/responsepage.aspx?id=sAafLmkWiUWHiRCgaTTcYcc4uH2cC1JGhEETbUpyEVVUNzVaQkRaR0dZSkVaOE5LQ0NVMFJaMUhJQi4u) to leave us your information so that you can be matched with others.
+If you do not have a team in mind but you're looking for teammates, click [here](https://forms.office.com/pages/responsepage.aspx?id=sAafLmkWiUWHiRCgaTTcYcc4uH2cC1JGhEETbUpyEVVUNzVaQkRaR0dZSkVaOE5LQ0NVMFJaMUhJQi4u) to leave us your information and we will match you with other individuals.

 <br><br>